Lisa0321/four-seasons-dessert/README.md

 ### Web layout
 * Understanding how to compile HTML and CSS
-* Using SCSS to complie CSS
+* Using SCSS to compile CSS
 * Learning to create dropdown menu in navbar

 ## Website